Services and Appointments

 Scheduling an Appointment

-All counseling appointments in CHW are free.
-Students should call 617-573-8226 to schedule all appointments.
-First visits are 30-minute telehealth consultation appointments which can be scheduled ahead of time.
-Students with an immediate need to see a counselor may call to arrange an urgent telehealth consultation or come in-person to CHW between 11 a.m. and 5 p.m. each weekday.
+All counseling appointments in CHW are free for all students.
+Students should call 617-573-8226 or come by in person to schedule appointments.
+Students can be seen in-person or by telehealth.
+Students with an immediate need to see a counselor should come in-person to CHW or call for telehealth between 11 a.m. and 5 p.m. each weekday.
+Students may request to meet with a specific CHW counselor, schedule permitting.
+View staff bios.

 Students meeting with a counseling staff member for the first time must complete initial paperwork prior to meeting with a counselor.
 Most students complete this paperwork in 10-15 minutes.
-Please login to the Student Heath Portal 15 minutes prior to your appointment, scroll to the bottom of the page to select the blue check-in button, and then complete the required forms.
+Students should arrive 15 minutes early to their first in-person appointment to complete these forms.
+For telehealth first appointments students should log into the MyHealth portal (student health portal) 15 minutes prior to the appointment, scroll to the bottom of the page to select the blue check-in button, and then complete the required forms.
 A Zoom link for your appointment will be sent via Secure Message in the Portal.
 Trouble checking in or completing paperwork?
 Please call us at 617-573-8226 for assistance.

-Please make every effort to complete your paperwork starting 15 minutes prior to your first appointment and to be on time for all appointments, as scheduled.
-This ensures that you will have enough time in the appointment to talk through all of your concerns.
+This paperwork provides helpful information for your counselor and ensures you will have enough time in the appointment to talk through all of your concerns.
 Calling in advance if you need to cancel or reschedule your appointment is appreciated.

-Please note: CHW counseling providers are licensed to provide services within Massachusetts only.
-Students studying remotely outside of Massachusetts due to COVID-19 may schedule a consultation appointment with a CHW counselor who will assist in identifying immediate concerns and support for finding a referral in your local area.
+Please note: CHW counseling providers are licensed to provide telehealth services only to students located in Massachusetts at the time of service.
+Students not located in Massachusetts may schedule a consultation appointment with a CHW counselor who will assist in identifying immediate concerns and support for finding a referral in your local area.

 Individual Counseling